 Students must successfully complete all courses specified in their program in order to graduate.
-The entire program must be completed in a maximum time frame (MTF) not to exceed one and one-half the number of credits in the original length of the program in order to receive federal funds.
+The entire program must be completed in a maximum time frame (MTF) not to exceed one and one-half the number of credits in the original length of the program.
 Students failing to complete the program during the allotted time may be dismissed from Bryan University, unless an Extended Enrollment has been granted.

 If students change programs or seeks additional degrees, courses transferred from one program to another is counted towards maximum time frame, hours completed, hours attempted, program completion and cumulative GPA calculations for the new or additional program.
 If students transfer credits, credits transferred are counted towards the maximum time frame, hours completed, hours attempted and program completion.
 Transfer courses earned from Bryan University are counted towards the cumulative GPA calculations and transfer credits earned are not counted towards the cumulative GPA calculations.
-If students are granted an extended enrollment status all credits are counted towards the maximum time frame, hours attempted, hours completed, program completion and cumulative GPA calculations.